Choosing the Best Business Checking Account

 Cash management account: your happy medium

 If you’re still on the fence about a business banking account, you might want to consider a cash management account (CMA).
 A CMA is not a bank account.
 But with a CMA you get the functionality of several account types all bundled into one.
-Essentially, a CMA is a hub where you can manage your funds, initiate transfers, process deposits, etc. With some CMAs, like Brex Cash, you can even grow your money via a high-yield growth account.
+Essentially, a CMA is a hub where you can manage your funds, initiate transfers, process payments, etc. With some CMAs, like Brex Cash, you can even grow your money via a high-yield growth account.

 Even if you end up with a business checking account, a CMA can be a great account type to open alongside it.
 Your checking account and credit card will integrate seamlessly with your CMA, and you’ll be able to take advantage of the CMA's growth.
 It’s a win win.